 For the comparison of SYSMOD and SysML concepts to functional, structural and data and interface model concepts in Arcadias System Analysis process see here.
-It is not the goal to do a detailed mapping between the Arcadia Modeling Language and the SysML metamodels.
+It is not the goal to do a detailed mapping between the metamodel of the Arcadia Modeling Language and the SysML specification.
 The focus is on comparing the concepts of SYSMOD using SysML with the concepts of Arcadia.
-For a more detailed mapping of the metamodels see Badache & Roques (2018).
+For a more detailed mapping see Badache & Roques (2018).

 In the next part we will take a deeper look into the process steps and the diagrams that are used.

 Also I want to say thank you to Tim and Bernd @oose for their support and time to make this blog-series happen!